jabarragann/ComplianceProject/README.md

 ### Calculation of corrected joints

-Re calculate the corrected joint values for all the test trajectories.
+Calculate the corrected joint values for all the test trajectories.
+Corrected joint values have already been provided in the dataset.

 ```
 python scripts/01_calibration_exp/04_calculate_ground_truth_jp.py -r icra2023-data/d04-rec-20-trajsoft/ -t --testid 1 2 3 4 5 6 7 20 21 22 23 24 25 26 --reset
 ```

-This script is not fully optimize, and therefore recalculating all the values will take around an hour.
-To only visualize the results of the new joint values execute the previous script without the `--reset` flag.
-The sample output from the script
+This script is not fully optimize, so calculating all the corrected joint values for all the test trajectories will take around an hour.
+Summary statistics of the new joint values can be observed with the previous script without the `--reset` flag.
+The sample output from the script is

 ```
 **Evaluation report for test trajectory 1 in registration_results**